-Students are required to produce two coursework and exam units over the two year course.
-Candidates will develop a coursework portfolio based on given themes, such as "Music", "Structures", "Feast for the Eyes" and "Surfaces".
-The GCSE Art course requires students to work in sketchbooks, researching and developing ideas, towards a final outcome.
+Students are required to produce two coursework units and an exam unit over the two years.
+Candidates will develop a coursework portfolio based on given themes, such as 'Inside Outside', 'Structures'.
+The course requires students to work in sketchbooks, researching and developing ideas, towards a final outcome.
 All units of work will include looking at the work of other artists and designers, supported by visits to galleries and museums.